Contact The GG Archives

 Call Us

-Call us at 678-744-4952 but send us an email and phone number so that we can receive your call.
-We love hearing about how people were helped by our site.
+Call us at 678-744-4952, but send us an email and phone number so we can receive your call.
+We love hearing about how our site helped people.
+NOTE: You will only receive a call back if you email us first.
+Sometimes, it is easier for us to respond by email.
+Other times, a quick call will suffice.

-Remember that we are not genealogists, and our focus is on ephemera, not records.
-Understanding that distinction is critical to figuring out the best place to submit your questions.
+Remember that we are not genealogists; our focus is on ephemera, not records.
+Understanding that distinction is critical to finding the best place to submit your questions.

-If one is looking for records of a specific voyage or other similar type records, we recommend going to the National Archives or Ancestry or a similar website.
-They have record-based databases based on government records and are more likely to be able to provide an answer to one's question.
+Suppose one is looking for records of a specific voyage or similar documents.
+In that case, we recommend visiting the National Archives, Ancestry, or a similar website.
+They have record-based databases based on government records.
+They are more likely to be able to provide an answer to one's question.

-Our goal is to supplement the bare facts with examples of brochures, passenger lists, immigration documents, etc., to make our patrons more knowledgeable about the topics we cover.
+We aim to supplement the bare facts with examples of brochures, passenger lists, immigration documents, etc., to make our patrons more knowledgeable about our topics.

-To use an analogy, we are more like a textbook than a database of records.
-One would not consult a textbook to find information about one of the tens of thousands of voyages between 1880 and 1954 --- that is a job better suited to large databases.
+To use an analogy, we are more like a textbook than a records database.
+One would not consult a book to find information about one of the tens of thousands of voyages between 1880 and 1954 --- that is a job better suited to large databases.

 However, one would consult a textbook to learn more about the history, public events, or examples of documents to help one understand their ancestors and what they might have been going through.